One of my favorite TV shows is a brain-numbing series called The Challenge.

 What scares you the most in life?

-What’re the challenges that, if put in front of me in my personal reality TV series, will make for a better show?
+What’re the challenges that, if put in front of me in my personal reality TV series, would make for a better show?

 Digging For My Deepest Fear